Margot Nash: Career

 In 1982, Nash was the editor of feature length documentary For Love or Money about the history of women's working lives in Australia.
 The film utilizes a collection of clips including footage from home movies and newsreels to create a cohesive picture of working life.
 The film was included in the 1986 Sundance Film Festival and the 1991 Cinéma Du Reel festival.

 In 1989, she directed an experimental short film Shadow Panic (1989), which was nominated for an Australian Film Institute Award for Best Experimental Film and was shown at the Melbourne International Film Festival.

 In 1994, Nash wrote and directed Vacant Possession, which premiered at the Sydney Film Festival in 1995.
 Nash has said Vacant Possession "re-created some images from [her] childhood" and that she based the father in the film on her own dad.
 For the film she was nominated for Best Director and Best Original Screenplay at the 1995 Australian Film Institute awards.
 Additionally, the film received a Special Jury Mention at the Films De Femmes Festival in Créteil in 1996.
-Vacant Possesion was restored and re-screened at the Melbourne International Film Festival in 2023.
+Vacant Possession was restored and re-screened at the Melbourne International Film Festival in 2023.

-From 1996 to 2001 Nash lead a series of documentary workshops in the Pacific for Indigenous filmmakers and Pacific island women.
+From 1996 to 2001 Nash led a series of documentary workshops in the Pacific for Indigenous filmmakers and Pacific island women.
 She also began lecturing at the University of Technology Sydney in 2000 where she continues to do research as of 2021.
 In 2005, Nash directed the feature film Call Me Mum, which premiered at the Sydney Film Festival.
 Call Me Mum won two Australian Film Institute awards, one for Outstanding Television Screen Craft and the other for Best Supporting Television Actress.

 In 2012, she began a 14 week program as Filmmaker in Residence at Zürich University of the Arts and began working on a personal documentary which would go on to become The Silences.
 In 2015, after three years of work, The Silences was released.
 The film is an autobiographic look into her family's history and her parents' mental illness as it affected her childhood.
 The film features family photographs, letters, documentary footage and clips from her other films threaded together to create a narrative about her life.
-The film won a Australian Writers' Guild AWGIE Award for best documentary.
+The film won an Australian Writers' Guild AWGIE Award for best documentary.

 In 2016, the Melbourne Cinémathèque hosted a retrospective of Nash's work, highlighting her feminist work and connection to the 1970s Melbourne theatre scene.

 In 2023, her short film Undercurrents: Meditations on Power (2023) had its World Premiere at the Melbourne International Film Festival (MIFF) and its international premiere at the Warsaw Film Festival.